What is Cash Value in Life Insurance?

 • You can use a cash value life insurance calculator to check the accumulated amount at any policy stage.

-What are the Ways to Access Cash Value of Life Insurance Policy?
+What are the Ways to Access the Cash Value of Life Insurance Policy?

 You can access the cash value in life insurance amount in any of the following ways

-• Making Cash Withdrawals: A portion of the premium is used as savings in life insurance policies and collects interest over time.
+• Making Cash Withdrawals: A portion of the premium is allocated as savings in life insurance policies, accumulating interest over time.
 You can access this accumulated cash value of life insurance by making cash withdrawals.

-• Taking Loans Against Policy: You can also access the collected cash value by taking a loan against the cash value life insurance.
+• Taking Loans Against Policy: You can also access the collected cash value by taking a loan against the cash value of your life insurance policy.
 The amount of loan you can take depends on the policy’s T&Cs, but most life insurance plans provide 90% of the cash value as loans in case of an emergency.
-This is a good option for those facing a financial emergency, as when you use life insurance as collateral, the interest rates on the loan amount are lower.
+This is a good option for those facing a financial emergency, as using life insurance as collateral results in lower interest rates on the loan amount.

 How Can I Use the Cash Value in Life Insurance?